 \subsubsection{\texttt{DOLPHOT} Photometry}

 We processed the available \textit{HST} imaging mentioned above with \texttt{DOLPHOT} \citep{dolphin00,dolphin16} to obtain PSF-fitting photometry of M51-DS1 and the surrounding stars in its vicinity.
-As inputs to \texttt{DOLPHOT}, we use the CTE-corrected \texttt{flc} frames for ACS/WFC and WFC3/UVIS observations, \texttt{flt} frames for WFC3/IR observations, and the standard exposure level \texttt{c0f} and data quality \texttt{c1f} frames for WFPC2.
-Each input image was also run first through \texttt{Astrodrizzle} to flag cosmic ray hits.
+As inputs to \texttt{DOLPHOT}, we use the CTE-corrected \texttt{flc} frames for ACS/WFC and WFC3/UVIS observations, \texttt{flt} frames for WFC3/IR observations, and the standard-exposure-level \texttt{c0f} and data-quality \texttt{c1f} frames for WFPC2.
+Each input image was also run first through \texttt{Astrodrizzle} to flag cosmic-ray hits.
 We employ the parameter settings used for the \textit{HST} PHAT survey \citep{dalcanton12,williams14}.
 These settings were also used by C18 to build their photometry catalogs of M51, to which we can directly compare our results.